Pakistan Television Corporation: Controversies

 The PTV, being the state broadcaster, has exclusive access to telecast the parliamentary sessions through its PTV Parliament channel.
 The PTV Parliament has sustained criticism of censoring the critique and speeches critical to the ruling party by the opposition leaders on several occasions.
-During March 2024, the PTV Parliament censored the speeches and critiques of politicians, Akhtar Mengal, Asad Qaiser, Mahmood Achakzai, and Omar Ayub when they spoke of the Pakistani military's interference in the political process.
+During March 2024, the PTV Parliament censored the speeches and critiques of politicians Akhtar Mengal, Asad Qaiser, Mahmood Khan Achakzai, and Omar Ayub Khan when they spoke of the Pakistani military's interference in the political process.